Universal momentum distributions for the spin-singlet NN channels

 (51)

-One can see, the ratio of high-momentum weights $ \eta(q) $ increases with increasing q showing that spin-singlet channel contribution to high-momentum components grows faster with energy than the spin-triplet one.
+One can see that the ratio of high-momentum weights $ \eta(q) $ increases with increasing q, showing that the spin-singlet channel contribution to high-momentum components grows faster with energy than the spin-triplet one.
 At the same time, the ratio $ a_2^{v(pp)}/a_2^d $ represents an informative characteristic for high-momentum components of the momentum distributions in continuum for the chosen model of the $ NN $ interaction.

-Also, we present in Fig. 8 the ratio $ a_2^{v(pp)}/a_2^d $ as a function of the high-momentum parameter $ p_0 $.
+Figure 8 presents the ratio $ a_2^{v(pp)}/a_2^d $ as a function of the high-momentum parameter $ p_0 $.
 One can see that the ratio $ a_2^{v(pp)}/a_2^d $ depends significantly on the value of $ p_0 $.
-It is interesting to note that the minimum of this ratio for the conventional AV18 and CD Bonn potentials corresponds just to the most frequently considered range of $ p_0 \sim 1.3-1.5 $ fm-1 where the pp/np ratio is very sensitive to the chosen value of $ p_0 $.
+It is interesting to note that the minimum of this ratio for the conventional AV18 and CD Bonn potentials corresponds just to the most frequently considered range of $ p_0 \sim 1.3-1.5 $ fm-1, where the pp/np ratio is very sensitive to the chosen value of $ p_0 $.

 Figure 8. (color online) Ratio of $a_2^{v(pp)}/a_2^d$ values as a function of high-momentum parameter $p_0$ for different $NN$ potentials.